zkbyqd/How-2-CTF/Readme.md

 # HOW 2 CTF
 ## CTF Learning Repository
-Welcome to the CTF Learning Repository!
+Welcome!
 This repository is designed to provide resources and guidance for individuals looking to delve into [CTF](https://ctftime.org/ctf-wtf/) competitions and cybersecurity wargames.

 ## Getting Started
 If you're new to the world of CTFs, here are some steps to get you started: